 19 of the Value Added Tax (Place of Supply of Services) Order 1992

-You cannot be charged VAT when roaming with a UK mobile phone outside the European Union's VAT area.
+You cannot be charged VAT when roaming with a UK SIM card outside the European Union's VAT area.
 The EU VAT area includes some non-EU territories such as the Isle of Man and Monaco, but excludes some EU territories such as Gibraltar, the Canary Islands and French overseas departments.

 11 of the Telecommunications (Data Protection and Privacy) Regulations 1999